Pepper Dennis

 Pepper Dennis is an American comedy-drama television series that aired on The WB from April 4 to July 4, 2006.
-It was announced on May 17, 2006 that Pepper Dennis would not be one of the WB shows transferred to The CW.
-Pepper Dennis was the final show to premiere on the network before the rebrand.
+It was announced on May 17, 2006, that Pepper Dennis would not be one of the WB shows transferred to The CW.
+Pepper Dennis was the final new series to premiere on the network.

 Plot

 The series stars Rebecca Romijn as Pepper Dennis, a television reporter for an evening news broadcast at the fictional television station WEiE (specifically with a small i) in Chicago.
 The series also starred Rider Strong as Chick, Pepper's cameraman who has an unrequited crush on her, Brooke Burns as Pepper's sheltered and somewhat flaky sister Kathy Dinkle, Lindsay Price as Kimmy Kim, Pepper's closest friend and WEiE's makeup artist and Josh Hopkins as Charlie Babcock, the station's news anchor.
 One of the focal points of the show was the love-hate relationship between Pepper and Charlie.